2025-11-23

 drawbacks

-• does not do so well with large blocks that need to be indented
+• does not do so well with large indented blocks and paragraphs that include empty lines

 tools